eclipse-tractusx/traceability-foss/docs/arc42.md

 ![given_when_then_pattern](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/given_when_then_pattern.png)

-#### Integration Testing
+#### Integration testing

-Each public api should have at least two integration tests (positive / negative).
+Each public API should have at least two integration tests (positive / negative).
 For integration testing, the `tx-backend/src/main/resources/application-integration.yml` is used.
 Additionally, you need to have a local Docker environment running.
 For this, we recommend [Rancher Dektop](https://rancherdesktop.io/).

-### Clean Code
+### Clean code

 We follow the rules and behaviour of: <https://clean-code-developer.com/.>

-### Secure Coding standards
+### Secure coding standards

-As there is no other guideline of C-X, we fix any Vulnerabilities, Exposures, Flaw detected by one of our SAST, DAST, Pentesting tools which is higher than "Very Low".
+As there is no other guideline of C-X, we fix any vulnerabilities, exposures, flaw detected by one of our SAST, DAST, Pentesting tools which is higher than "Very Low".

 ![vulnerability_level](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/vulnerability_level.png)

-### TRACE-X Technical class responsibilities
+### Trace-X technical class responsibilities

-#### Controllers
+#### Controller

-* Have only one dependency to a facade or a service or a validator annotation
+* Has only one dependency to a facade or a service or a validator annotation
-* Have no own logic
+* Has no own logic
-* Including the swagger documentation annotations
+* Includes the swagger documentation annotations
-* For each controller exists and Integration Test class
+* Has an integration test class
 * Uses a static mapper to transform a domain model into the response model
 * Returns a ResponseEntity&lt;T>

 #### Response object

 * Should be a public version of the domain object
-* It is a result of the transformation which will be done in the facade
+* Is a result of the transformation which will be done in the facade
 * Is not necessary if the domain object can be fully public
 * Is not allowed to be implemented in a repository or a DAO